Alleged Car Thief Returns To Scene - NewsBreak

 Alleged Car Thief Returns To Scene

-Sedalia Police were dispatched to the 900 block of Winchester Drive Monday afternoon for a report of a suspect back at the reporting party's residence after...ksisradio.com
+Sedalia Police were dispatched to the 900 block of Winchester Drive Monday afternoon for a report of a suspect back at the reporting party's residence after...kxkx.com

-Sedalia Police were dispatched to the 900 block of Winchester Drive Monday afternoon for a report of a suspect back at the reporting party's residence after...ksisradio.com
+Sedalia Police were dispatched to the 900 block of Winchester Drive Monday afternoon for a report of a suspect back at the reporting party's residence after...kxkx.com

 Comments / 0